onc-healthit/lantern-back-end/.github/PULL_REQUEST_TEMPLATE.md

   - Code accomplishes the tasks purpose.
 - [ ] Tests are complete.
   - Tests have been run locally and pass.

+**Merger:**

+Prior to merging, ensure that all checks have been completed.
+Delete the branch after the merge is complete.